March 14, 2017

 “The BMW Championship could not happen without the dedication and enthusiasm of our volunteers,” said Vince Pellegrino, WGA Senior Vice President of Tournaments.
 “Volunteers are essential to our success and our charitable mission to support the Evans Scholars Foundation, which awards college scholarships to caddies from modest means.”

-Most volunteers must be at least 18 years old.
-However, positions as standard bearers are available to volunteers as young as 16.
-Volunteers will be asked to work at least three shifts during tournament week.
+Volunteers must be at least 18 years old and commit to work at least three shifts during tournament week.
 Shifts range from 4-6 hours in length, depending on assignment.

-Volunteers are asked to purchase a volunteer package that includes:
+Volunteers are asked to purchase a volunteer package for $98.
+Valued at $293, the package includes:

 • One Peter Millar golf shirt